-Here are fun facts about 11 most famous Mayors of Moscow from 1709 to 2015, some of which we talk about on our Kremlin tour.
+Here are fun facts about 11 most famous Mayors of Moscow from 1709 to 2015, some of who we talk about on our Kremlin tour.

 Tikhon Strezhnev, the mayor-pioneer